 Video games have been part of our culture since the 1970s.
 Accusations that games were addictive came early.
 A bill “seeking to control ‘space invaders’… and other electronic games” on the basis of “young people becoming…addicted” was defeated in the UK parliament in 1981 by 114 votes to 94, and concerns were raised again in 1987.
 It wasn’t until the 1990s, though, that public attention began to fixate on computer gaming and its potential effects.
 As graphics became ever-more realistic (and indeed graphic!), video games overtook video nasties and television as the moral panic du jour.
 At this point the main concern was not addiction but aggression, which led to the European Leisure Software Publishers Association (ELSPA) launching their voluntary age-rating code in 1994.
 But addiction remained a concern, as evidenced by a 1993 Wired article about time spent playing online fantasy games.
 Google Books’ Ngram Viewer shows a steady increase in references to video game addiction throughout most of the ‘90s, with a drop-off at the millennium, and further increase thereafter.
 Google Trends gives a relatively consistent interest over the last decade, tailing off slightly towards the end of 2017, before a massive spike coincides with the the WHO announcement.
 Compared against other popularised technological addictions like television, computer, and, more recently, internet addiction, gaming addiction was not the most high-profile issue until the ICD-11 inclusion.
 So what has gaming got that the others haven’t?

 “There’s no reason to think games are special”, says Professor Andrew Przybylski of the Oxford Internet Institute in a Guardian podcast examining the topic.
 Computer games have elements designed to hook a player’s interest (such is the nature of entertainment), and these can prove frustratingly compelling.
 So is it specific aspects of gaming that cause the problems?
-In-game purchases such as loot boxes may even trigger gambling compulsions, and Belgium recently banned loot boxes for this reason..
+In-game purchases such as loot boxes may even trigger gambling compulsions, and in 2018 Belgium banned loot boxes for this reason..
 Is it the more recognised addiction of gambling that’s the root of the issue, rather than the broader notion of gaming?

 A 2016 review of the literature concerning gaming withdrawal symptoms notes that…